Lake Atitlan, Guatemala.

 Upgrades

-All hotel rooms and glamping tents on this trip are based on twin sharing.
-For solo travellers looking for their own space, an optional private room and tent can be booked for the entirety of the trip (subject to availability).
+All hotel rooms and tents on this trip are based on twin sharing.
+However, for solo travellers looking for their own space, an optional private room and tent can be booked for the entirety of the trip (subject to availability).
 See Optional Extras for prices.

 When it comes to the weather, there’s not a bad time to visit Guatemala.
 The country has one of the most accommodating climates in the world, with the tourist board even calling it the 'land of eternal spring' because of the warm days and mild evenings throughout the year.
 Dry season runs from November to March, during which time the Guatemalan highlands have a great climate for hiking with lows of 50°F and highs of 80°F generally.
 The rainy season lasts from roughly May to October, with the heaviest rains occurring in September and October.
 However, since the downpours are typically confined to late afternoons, they are unlikely to disrupt adventures.